 I’ve played around with protein muffins in the past but I hadn’t had much success (until recently).
 Most of the ones I tried were too chewy, gummy, or eggy for my tastes.
-Now granted, these still aren’t a buttery bakery muffin but these muffins are only 60 calories.
+Now granted, these still aren’t a buttery bakery muffin but these banana bread protein muffins are only 60 calories.
 Yes, 60.
-(Here are all the nutritional facts.)
 To put that into context, most muffins at a bakery are close to 500.
 (Starbucks, I’m looking at you.)
 Homemade muffins can still run you over 200 calories.
 So you can seriously enjoy these muffins whenever a craving strikes!

 - 1 large ripe banana

 - 1/2 cup plain Greek yogurt

 - 2 scoops of vanilla protein powder (I use whey protein)

 - Optional: walnuts, chocolate chips, etc.

 - Add the banana and Greek yogurt to a food processor and blend until smooth.

 - Transfer to a bowl and fold in the egg whites, flour, protein powder, baking soda, baking powder, and cinnamon until just mixed.

 - Spray a muffin tin with non-stick spray.

 - Scoop about 1/4 cup of batter into each muffin tin.